 Further, there is a law in Michigan that makes it difficult to start a successful medical malpractice case without the assistance of a lawyer.
 You are required to file an affidavit of merit before you can file a lawsuit.

 An affidavit of merit is signed by medical experts and states your case has merit and that there is evidence malpractice occurred.
 The right lawyer will have access to experts who can provide this document.

 Michigan Disability Laws

-For issues of discrimination against your child you need the advice of a lawyer with expertise in the laws that ensure rights and opportunities for the disabled.
-In Michigan you can file complaints with the Michigan Civil Rights Commission, but you may also need to start a lawsuit based on federal laws that protect your child.
+For discrimination issues against your child, you need the advice of a lawyer with expertise with Michigan disability laws.
+In Michigan, you can file complaints with the Michigan Civil Rights Commission, but you may also need to start a lawsuit based on federal laws that protect your child.

 Cerebral Palsy Cases in Michigan

-Two young men in Michigan have recently filed a discrimination claim against Walmart.
+In addition, two young men in Michigan have recently filed a discrimination claim against Walmart.
 They have cerebral palsy and worked as greeters at a local store.
-They are filing the claim because they believe that the company specifically fired them because of their disabilities.
+They are presenting the claim because they believe that the company specifically fired them because of their disabilities.
 Walmart has generally come under fire lately for firing greeters, many of whom are disabled.

 If your child has cerebral palsy because of a medical error or if your child is facing discrimination or abuse because of disabilities, you need a good lawyer on your side.
 A Michigan cerebral palsy lawyer will help you fight for justice and your child’s rights.